raditya1117/HoneyBadger/fastapi-testing/article.md

 ### HTTP Exception

+HTTP exceptions are built-in FastAPI exceptions that we can use to raise exceptions and send error responses with standard HTTP status codes.

+///code

 ### Response Validation Error
+FastAPI allows us to specify the structure and data types of all the entities in an API response using response models.
+Response validation errors occur when the actual return value from an API endpoint does not conform to the schema or type we declare in the response model.

+///code

 After discussing the different FastAPI errors, we will discuss handling exceptions using different methods.